St. Petersburg is among the most beautiful

 so we recommend you to pick up umbrellas and some warm clothing.

-The Symposium will be held at the Centre for Research and Education; within 5 minutes walk from
+The Symposium will be held at the Saint Petersburg Academic University of the Russian Academy of Sciences - Nanotechnology Research and Education Centre RAS; within 5 minutes walk from

 the metro station "Politekhnicheskaya" (metro line